aysintumay/GORMPO_abiomed/README.md

 ## Reference

--we borrowed the implementation of MOPO [https://github.com/junming-yang/mopo](https://github.com/junming-yang/mopo)
+- The implementation of MOPO and MBPO-KDE is built largely on the MOPO repository: [https://github.com/junming-yang/mopo](https://github.com/junming-yang/mopo)